 This is a blog about questioning students in lessons.

 A couple of years ago, I first blogged about Pose, Pause, Pounce, Bounce!
-If you are not familiar with this superb questioning strategy, then I would strongly recommend that you download my resource here for your classroom.
+If you are not familiar with this superb questioning strategy, then I would strongly recommend that you download my resource for your classroom.
 Then read the supporting blog to explain the resource in fuller detail.
+Download the PDF here.

 I take my Pose Pause Pounce Bounce inspiration from a CPD event led by HMI inspector Pam Fearnley who, after 7 years of searching, finally crossed paths once again at the ASCL conference last week.